COVID-19 Basic Patient Information (Updated 6/5/20 2:02pm)

 Coronavirus Information Hotline: 419-468-0800

-- As of March 27, there is 1 confirmed case in Crawford County and 4 confirmed cases in Richland County.
+- As of June 5, there are 99 confirmed cases in Crawford County and 211 confirmed cases in Richland County.

-- Avita Health System is closely following recommendations of the U.S. Centers for Disease Control and Prevention (CDC) and Ohio Department of Health (ODH) to ensure that we’re prepared to diagnose and treat any patients with the disease.
+- Avita Health System is closely following recommendations from the U.S. Centers for Disease Control and Prevention (CDC) and Ohio Department of Health (ODH) to diagnose and treat patients with COVID-19.

 - Call the ODH Hotline for questions about Coronavirus: 1-833-4ASKODH or 1-833-427-5634

 - For updated information on the international outbreak, follow the daily World Health Organization Situation Report.

 - We’re taking precautions to ensure a safe environment for all patients, visitors, and staff.
 If you have flu-like symptoms, including fever or cough, and have an upcoming appointment, please call your provider to let them know.
 Please avoid visiting the hospitals or ambulatory locations if you have flu-like symptoms, including fever or cough.